-You will also benefit from the Government’s plug-in car grant that pays 20% of the purchase price for qualifying vehicles, up to a maximum of £8,000.
+You will also benefit from the Government’s plug-in vehicle grant, which pays 20% of the purchase price for qualifying vans up to a maximum of £8,000.

 Electric vans also face no vehicle excise duty (VED), and are congestion charge exempt.

 Electric vs diesel vans: which would be better for you?

 The changing face of an iconic Volkswagen van